 These costs have been based on 250W panels and consider the national average household energy consumption to determine the average costs.

-Luckily, there are incentives available to households that use renewable sources of energy.
-They are entitled to receive monetary benefits under schemes like the Feed-in Tariff or the Smart Exchange Guarantee.
+Luckily, there are incentives available to households that use renewable energy sources.
+They are entitled to monetary benefits under schemes like the Feed-in Tariff or the Smart Export Guarantee.

 Factors Affecting The Cost Of Solar PV System